-The human heart is a muscular organ that is about a size of a fist that pumps blood all the way through a set of connections between arteries and veins.
+The human heart is a muscular organ that is about the size of a fist that pumps blood all the way through a set of connections between arteries and veins.
 It is known as the cardiovascular system.
 It involves systemic and pulmonary circulation.

 Cardiac Cycle Physiology

 The human heart consists of four chambers, comprising of left and right halves.
 Two upper chambers include left and right atria; lower two chambers include right and left ventricles.
-The key function of the right ventricle is to pump deoxygenated blood through the pulmonary arteries and pulmonary trunk to lungs.
+The key function of the right ventricle is to pump deoxygenated blood through the pulmonary arteries and pulmonary trunk to the lungs.
 While the left ventricle is responsible for pumping newly oxygenated blood to the body through the aorta.

 Cardiac Cycle Phases